adospace/ServiceActor/README.md

 ServiceActor goal is to simplify multithreading/concurrent access to services using an Actor-like model without requiring the project to be completely rewritten or designed from the start using an Actor model paradigm.

 ### What ServiceActor is not
-ServiceActor doesn't aim to be a full Actor model like Akka.Net or Orleans: actually it can be even compared to those frameworks!
+ServiceActor doesn't aim to be a full Actor model like Akka.Net or Orleans: actually it can't be even compared to those frameworks!
 So if you're looking for a pure Actor model infrastructure I would point you to one of those frameworks.

 ### Main ServiceActor goals
 - Makes concurrent access to services lock-free and straightforward